 When you’re developing your mobile app, or having a third party develop it, you need to consider data protection and user privacy.

 Privacy by Design is not a new concept and pertains to thinking of your users data privacy in your app, website, or software from the very start, rather than leaving it as an afterthought.
 The idea of privacy by design includes deciding what data you need, and what data you don’t.
 In Brian Pagan’s overview to designing apps with privacy in mind, he asks if you really need a users name AND date of birth.
 In many cases, just one of these fields is enough.
-He writes:“the risk of someone opening a credit card in my name far outweighs the benefit of getting that “happy birthday” spam marketing e-mail from your company.”
+He writes:“the risk of someone opening a credit card in my name far outweighs the benefit of getting that “happy birthday” marketing e-mail from your company.”

 Recommendation: